 - 10 December, 2016 – Colombian President, Juan Manuel Santos, is awarded with the Nobel Peace Prize for his effort to finish the 50 years of war with FARC.

-- February, 2017 – FARC members march toward the concentration areas where the rank and rifle members should wait for their return to the civilian life.
+- February, 2017 – FARC members march toward the concentration areas where the rank and file should wait for their return to the civilian life.

 - 26 June, 2017 – FARC completes the disarmament process.
 The United Nations Mission in Colombia certified the storage of more than 7,000 arms.

-- August – October, 2017 – Rank and Rifle members of FARC start their education and resocialization programmes to return to civilian life.
+- August – October, 2017 – Rank and file members of FARC start their education and resocialization programmes to return to civilian life.

 - October, 2017 – Congress discusses the transitional justice scheme for individuals and groups involved in the conflict, known as Special Jurisdiction for Peace (Jurisdicción Especial para la Paz JEP in Spanish).